 WFCF's Mobile Outreach program started as a pilot project in 2008 with the intention of making our organically grown produce more widely available to community members in need of access to fresh and healthy vegetables.

-Due to the COVID-19 pandemic, WFCF has worked to reduce transportation barriers for families and increase access to our locally grown, fresh vegetables.
+WFCF has worked to reduce transportation barriers for families and increase access to our locally grown, fresh vegetables.
 In a departure from previous years, and in collaboration with the Waltham Housing Authority (WHA) and WATCH CDC, our team distributes at community housing neighborhoods in Waltham and from the parking lot adjacent to the WATCH CDC office.

 Farm-to-School Produce Distributions

 In 2008, we formed a partnership with the Waltham Public Schools to distribute our farm fresh produce for use in the school meals program during the months of June, September, October, and November.
 Each month, we feature a different vegetable in conjunction with the Vegetable of the Month program created by the Food Service Department and Healthy Waltham.
-We work with the Food Service Director to pick appropriate types and quantities of vegetables to grow and are refining our plans each year.
+We work with the Food Service Director to pick appropriate varieties and quantities of vegetables to grow and refine plans each year.
 We make a programmatic connection to our farm-to-school efforts by coordinating a community-wide event at the farm, called Waltham Farm Day.
 The community looks forward to this free event each year.
-We work closely with Healthy Waltham, the Waltham Public Schools, and the City of Waltham to bring Waltham families to the farm, and offer a variety of activities and experiences.
+We work closely with Healthy Waltham, the Waltham Public Schools, and the City of Waltham to bring families to the farm, and offer a variety of activities and experiences.

 Subsidized CSA Shares